karelvrabeckv/beacon-scanner/README.md

 # Beacon Scanner

-A Flutter application for scanning IoT beacons at [the Saint Martin's Institute of Higher Education](https://www.stmartins.edu/) in Hamrun, Malta.
+A mobile application for scanning IoT beacons.

+Created for [the Saint Martin's Institute of Higher Education](https://www.stmartins.edu/) in Hamrun, Malta.

+Powered by *Dart*, *Flutter*, and *Firebase*.

 | Login Page | Main Page |
 | -------- | ------- |